ajwills72/rminr/docs/README.md

 ## Putting R to work

 These are mainly further practice in the skills you learned in _Absolute Beginners'_.
 Where the exercises contain completely new skills, these are shown in **bold**.
 Where the excercises extend a skill you've already been taught, these are shown in _italics_.
+The exercises are somewhat graded in difficulty, with Part 1 being the easiest and Part 3 containing some harder exercises.

 If you are a current undergraduate student at Plymouth University, you should complete the accompanying Psych:EL (Psychology: Experiential Learning) activity first, in order to generate your own set of data.
 If you're not, you can download sample data files [here](rtoworkdata.html).